tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

 ### 3.4 Visibility

 Private by default
-: can only be accessed  where
+: can only be accessed  in the module where its defined or : in one of its submodules

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQwMTcwNjE1LC00NTc5Mzg1MjldfQ==
+eyJoaXN0b3J5IjpbLTExNDI0NzM4MDgsLTQ1NzkzODUyOV19
 -->